ruggeri/tech-notes/randos/beginner-programming-resources.md

 * This is a tutorial teaching the Java language.
 * Not exercises to learn how to program or think about problem solving.
+* Khan Academy
+    * Not going to be problem based.

 **Practice Problems**